humanitycodes/www/coursework/lessons/slides/html-intro.md

 <input type="text" placeholder="Username">
 ```

-You may also see them with the option `/` at the end:
+You may also see them with the optional `/` at the end:

 ``` html
 <hr/>